andydevs/general/README.md

 You can also make array templates within templates, which will format each value in an array of data according to a general template

 A general array template is as follows: `@[-name-] -general template for each value- @[]`.
-You can also specify the delimeter by adding it in the end tag, like so: `@[-name-] -general template for each value- @[-delimeter-]`.
+You can also specify the delimeter, which will be appended to the end of each element.
+The delimeter should be added in the end tag, like so: `@[-name-] -general template for each value- @[-delimeter-]`.
 If no delimeter is given, the default is a space.
-The start and end tags are invariant with whitespace.
+The start and end tags are invariant with atleast 1 whitespace or newline.
 So you can also define the template like such:

 ```
 @[-name-]